tahaafzal5/zero2prod/Notes.md

 #### Connection Pooling
 * Before executing an HTTP request against an API hosted on a remote server we need to establish a connection.
-* Connecting is an expensive operation, especially if using HTTPS: creating a brand-new connection every time we want to makek a request can impact the performance of our application and might lead to *socket exhaustion* under load.
+* Connecting is an expensive operation, especially if using HTTPS: creating a brand-new connection every time we want to make a request can impact the performance of our application and might lead to *socket exhaustion* under load.
 * To avoiding re-establishing a connection from scratch, most HTTP clients offer connection pooling: after the first request to a remote server has been completed, they will keep the connection open (for a certain amount of time) and re-use it if we need to send another request to the same server.
-* `reqwest` does the same: every time a `Client` instance is created `reqwest` initialises a connection pool under the hood.
+* `reqwest` does the same: every time a `Client` instance is created `reqwest` initializes a connection pool under the hood.
 * To use this connection pool we need to reuse the same `Client` across multiple requests.
 * **Note**: `Client::clone` does not create a new connection pool - we just clone a pointer to the underlying pool.